-Review of "The Creature Below"
+Review of "The Creature Below" by The Headless Critic

 The Creature Below – 2017

-from: Dark Rift Films
+Production by: Dark Rift Films

-distributed by: Broken Glass Pictures
+Distributed by: Broken Glass Pictures

 The movie begins with a frightened young woman sitting on the floor in a darkened room.
 She flicks her lighter on for that little bit of visibility as something circles her.
 Each time her lighter goes out she flicks it back on and the thing circling her, gets closer and closer.
 It’s an intense scene that draws you into the film.
 With the final flick of her lighter the creature moves in and it’s horribly computer animated.
 Which completely took me out of the scene.
 I immediately went on the offense of wanting to hate this movie.
 I know there’s a fan base for what I can only call SyFy movies.
 That fans base doesn’t include me.
 Luckily the bad animation was mostly in the beginning of the film.

 The acting, cinematography and overall story of the film are fine.
 Some performances better than others.
 Some scenes shot better than others.
 Overall it was done alright besides bad animation.
 There’s shades of Christine in the relationship between Olive and the creature.
 Similar to Arnie’s path to crazy with his beloved car Christine.
 I also see a bit of the Blob in the way the creature attacking was shot.
 There’s several times it pulls you into intense scenes like the aforementioned opening.
 My personal favorite was of our female lead Olive played by Anna Dawson.
 She feeds the creature, cradling it like a baby as blood drips to the floor.
 That scene was very simple but also horror movie magic.